Nazli Choucri

-Nazli Choucri is a professor of Political Science at Massachusetts Institute of Technology Her main research focus is on International Relations and Cyberpolitics.
+Nazli Choucri is an Egyptian-American professor of Political Science at Massachusetts Institute of Technology Her main research focus is on International Relations and Cyberpolitics.
 She is the architect and Director of the Global System for Sustainable Development (GSSD), an evolving and distributed knowledge networking and networking system centered on sustainability problems and solution strategies.

 Education

-Nazli Choucri attended American University for four years where she received her B.A. with honors in 1962.
+Nazli Choucri attended American University in Cairo for four years where she received her B.A. with honors in 1962.
 She then joined the Department of Political Science at Stanford University, where she received both an M.A. and Ph.D.
 Her first academic appointment was as an assistant professor in the Department of Political Studies, Queen's University in Canada.